 e) mark-to-market/model rules.

-EMIR will apply to financial counterparties and non-financial counterparties (NFCs), such as energy traders in different ways.
+EMIR applies to financial counterparties (FCs) and non-financial counterparties (NFCs), such as energy traders, in different ways.
 All must report trades.
-Clearing is likely to only apply to NFCs that are over a ‘threshold’.
-Each risk management measure differs depending on which type of market participant is being considered.
+Clearing is likely to only apply to NFCs that are over a ‘threshold’ (known as NFC+ participants).
+Each risk management measure differs depending on which type of market participant is being considered – FC, NFC or NFC+.

 Sign up for Risk.net email alerts